 Uncirculated examples can be purchased from your local coin dealer or online dealers for a few dollars.
 In a matter of fact, the most expensive 1970-S quarter ever sold was only $110.
 Of course, this was for a Proof specimen in nearly perfect condition that was graded PR-69.
 However, a few error coins have sold for thousands of dollars.

 The United States Mint first minted the Washington quarter in 1932 as a commemorative coin to celebrate the 200th anniversary of the birth of our first president.
 From 1932 until 1964, the coins were made of an alloy of 90% silver and 10% copper.
 In 1965, the mint began producing quarters that consisted of outer layers of 75% copper and 25% nickel clad to a core of pure copper.
-In 1976, special collector editions were minted in 40% silver.
-Beginning in 1992, the mint began producing special collector coins in 90% silver and 10% copper.
+In 1976, special collector coins to commemorate the 200th anniversary of the Declaration Of Independence were minted in 40% silver.
+Beginning in 1992, the mint began producing special collector versions of the Washington quarter that contained a composition of 90% silver and 10% copper.

 The Washington quarter series can be subdivided into the following subtypes:

 - Silver Heraldic Eagle era (1932, 1934-1964)

 - Bicentennial Quarter (1975-1976)

 - Clad Heraldic Eagle era resumed (1977-1998; "Spaghetti Hair" obverse 1989-1998)

 Woman’s World Article Brings Attention to 1970 Washington Quarters